roughike/streaming_shared_preferences/README.md

 }
 ```

-Not so bad, is it?
+Not too bad, is it?
 It's a good thing `Preference<int>` is also a `Stream<int>` and that there's a handy setter function for every preference.